AndyMSP/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 	- Contains a function that prints a chessboard to the standard output.
 - 8-print_diagsums.c
 	- Contains a function that prints the sum of the diagonals of matrices but the matrices have been cast as a pointer to the first integer in the matrix.
+- 100-set_string.c
+	- Contains a function that changes the address a pointer points to.